rlperez/kablamo.me/src/posts/2024/2024-12-31-bat-a-better-cat.md

 As seen above the override only happens under interactive use.
 Additionally, it adds flag `-a` as an alias of `--pager=never` to save a few keystrokes.
 The command now to get plain `cat` output would be `cat -a -p`.
 Using the keyword `command` to execute `cat` and `bat` also maintains the correct fish completions based on the underlying command being run.

-_That is all in this installment.
+_That is all for this installment.
 Look forward to more posts just like this._